 Dr. Pang is an internationally recognised Retinal Eye Surgeon and has been a speaker at many international meetings and authored numerous peer-reviewed articles in the most-respected international ophthalmology journals in the world, where she was the first to describe novel clinical entities including lamellar hole epiretinal proliferation, pachychoroid neovasculopathy and ghost maculopathy.
 She has a special interest in Ophthalmic Retinal Imaging and has described novel techniques that improve imaging and diagnosis of vitreoretinal diseases.

-Dr. Pang has more than 13 years of ophthalmology experience and has performed thousands of cataract and retinal surgeries.
+Dr. Pang has more than 13 years of ophthalmology experience and has performed thousands of cataract and retinal surgeries making her one of the experienced, if not best, cataract surgeons in Singapore.
 In addition to cataract surgery, her main forte is in retinal detachment surgery, macular surgery, myopic diseases, age-related macular degeneration, polypoidal choroidal vasculopathy, central serous chorioretinopathy, inflammatory retinopathies and inherited retinal diseases.

 Outside of ophthalmology, Dr. Pang is a mother of 2 children and enjoys an active lifestyle including marathons and pilates.
 She also enjoys baking in her spare time.
 In addition to her passion for quality patient care, her patients appreciate her personal, gentle touch and approachable nature.

 Dr. Pang believes firmly in giving back to community even from a young age.
 She is a strong advocate of family mission trips, where she brings her young children to help underprivileged people in under-developed countries.